Galaxy assembly bias in cosmological hydrodynamical simulations: a comparison between SIMBA and IllustrisTNG: Introduction

 In this paper, we propose that comparing the strength and evolution of GAB across different cosmological hydrodynamical simulations can provide valuable insight into its physical origin.
 Previous studies have shown that GAB signals in \textsc{Illustris}TNG and in semi-analytical models are consistent (e.g., \citealp{Hadzhiyska_2021}), but direct comparisons between different hydrodynamical simulations have not been made.
-Although modern hydrodynamical simulations broadly reproduce observed galaxy properties, they differ significantly in aspects such as gas heating efficiency and small-scale clustering (e.g., \citealp{CAMELS_Ni}).
+Although modern hydrodynamical simulations broadly reproduce observed galaxy properties, they adopt different subgrid prescriptions for baryonic physics -- particularly stellar and AGN feedback -- which can lead to substantial differences in the displacement of gas particles, halo baryon fraction, the baryonic imprint on the matter power spectrum, and star formation history (see e.g., studies of the CAMELS project; \citealp{CAMELS_VN,CAMELS_Ni,CAMELS_Iyer}).
 Comparing GAB across simulations with differing baryonic prescriptions can thus help isolate the physical processes responsible for the emergence of GAB.

 This paper is structured as follows.
 In Section~\ref{sec_data}, we introduce the two hydrodynamical simulations used and describe the galaxy selection criteria.
 Section~\ref{Sec_GAB} outlines our methodology for measuring GAB and presents its redshift evolution, along with an assessment of the contributions from smoothed overdensity and tidal anisotropy.
 In Section~\ref{Sec_HOD}, we examine GAB through the lens of the HOD.
 Section~\ref{Sec_lmh} quantifies the contributions of low-mass haloes to the total GAB.
 In Section~\ref{Sec_fit}, we provide a fitting formulation to capture how does HOD vary from the average according to the cosmic environment.
 We summarise and discuss our findings in Section~\ref{conclusion}.